a89529294/Notes/Coding/Courses/CSS For JS/Rules of Margin Collapse.md

+1. Margin collapses only in **Flow layout**.
-1. Only *vertical margins* collapse.
+2. Only *vertical margins* collapse.
 Technically block-direction margin.
 We can change this by setting `writing-mode: vertical-lr`, now block-direction becomes horizontal.
-2. Margin collapses *only in Flow layout*.
 3. Only *adjacent* elements collapse.
 4. The *bigger* margin wins.
 5. *Nesting doesn't prevent collapsing*.
 Margin is meant to increase the distance between siblings.
 It is _not_ meant to increase the gap between a child and its parent's bounding box; that's what padding is for.